3XOR Games with Perfect Commuting Operator Strategies Have Perfect Tensor Product Strategies and are Decidable in Polynomial Time: A Detailed Overview

 As mentioned in \Cref{sec:Intro}, we think of XOR games as testing satisfiability of an associated system of equations.
 Our starting point for defining any $k$XOR game is a system of equations of the form

 where $n_{i\alpha} \in [N]$, $s_i \in \{0,1\}$, $\hat{X}_n^{(\alpha)}$ are formal variables taking values in $\{0,1\}$ and the equations are all taken mod 2. $N$ is called the \df{alphabet size} of the game, and $m$ the number of \df{clauses}.
-The $k$XOR game associated to this system of equations has $m$ question vectors.
+The $k$XOR game associated to this system of equations has $m$ question vectors $\{(n_{11}, n_{12}, ... , n_{1k}), ..., (n_{m1}, n_{m2}, ... , n_{mk})\}$.
 In a round of the game the verifier selects a $i \in [m]$ uniformly at random, then sends question vector $(n_{i1}, n_{i2}, ... , n_{ik})$ to the players, i.e. player $j$ receives question $n_{ij}$.
 The players respond with single bit answers and win (get a score of 1 on) the round if the sum of their responses equals $s_i$ mod 2.
 They get a score of 0 otherwise.
 Any $k$XOR game where clauses are chosen uniformly at random can be described by specifying the associated system of equations.\footnote{Because we are concerned with the case of perfect value XOR games, fixing the distribution clauses are drawn from to be uniform doesn't change the scope of our results.}

 For the case of 3XOR games, we will simplify notation slightly by omitting a subindex and instead writing our system of equations as where $a_i, b_i, c_i \in [N]$ for all $i \in [m]$.
 The question vector sent to the players is then $(a_j, b_j, c_j)$, with the players winning the round if their responses sum to $s_j$ mod 2.
-We use the 3XOR notation for the remainder of this section.